 Perhaps you are thinking, “our relationship is going to last… we’d never get a divorce.”
 Well let’s face it, I don’t think anyone goes into a marriage thinking that in 5-10 years they are going to split.
 Other people may think that the agreement is only for the rich… this is actually a misconception.
-While it’s true, a prenuptial agreement may not be right for everyone, the following are a few scenarios in which it will make a lot of sense:
+While it’s true that a prenuptial agreement may not be right for everyone, the following are a few scenarios in which it will make a lot of sense:

 1: One partner earns the majority of the income.
 If you know going into a marriage that one person will be the primary “bread winner,” a prenup can be used to determine the amount of alimony that will need to be paid upon a divorce.